Table of Contents

 Installation using the native packaging system on many platforms, including Debian Linux, Ubuntu Linux, Gentoo Linux, and others.

-For other platforms and installation types, including installation from generic binary and source distributions, you must initialize the data directory yourself.
+For other platforms and installation types, you must initialize the data directory manually.
+These include installation from generic binary and source distributions on Unix and Unix-like system, and installation from a ZIP Archive package on Windows.
 For instructions, see Section 9.1, “Initializing the Data Directory”.

 Assign passwords to the initial